AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 The second constructor, which allows clients to define `Array` objects by specifying only the number of elements in the array (in a manner similar to that used with built-in arrays), is different.
-It can be used as a type conversion function, and that can lead to problems:
+It can be used as a type conversion function, and that can lead to problems.
+The following code
 ```c++
 bool operator==(const Array<int> & lhs, const Array<int> & rhs);